 SCCHA's development activities will expand in FY2024.
 Development and financing efforts continue at Alvarado Park Senior Housing (89 units) and Bellarmino Place Family Housing (115 units).
-The two developments were purchased with \$12 million in MTW funds.
+The two developments were purchased with \$12M in MTW funds.
 Development and financing will also continue on the four affordable housing developments at the East Santa Clara site.
-Approximately \$30 million in MTW funds were used purchase the land for what will be four developments totaling 471 units.
+Approximately \$30M in MTW funds were used purchase the land for what will be four developments totaling 471 units.
 One of those sites, Hawthorn will be using MTW funds for planning and pre-development work in FY2024.
+Funds are also committed, and may be spent in FY2024 at the other three projects in the amounts of: \$5M at Primrose, \$5M at Mayberry, and \$5M at Sage Family Apartments.

-Pavilion Inn, a project Homekey site located at 1280 N. 4th St., San Jose, will use \$8.7M in MTW funds for rehabilitation work.
+Pavilion Inn, a Project Homekey site located at 1280 N. 4th St., San Jose, will use \$8.7M in MTW funds for rehabilitation work.
 The site will eventually add 42 units of affordable housing for transition aged youth.

-SCCHA was awarded the right to develop a site at Autumn/Montgomery, by the City of San Jose, which will eventually be part of transit-oriented development site.
-This site is located at 255 Autumn St, 240/260 Montgomery St and will include hundreds of units of affordable housing.
+SCCHA was awarded the right to develop a site at Autumn/Montgomery, by the City of San Jose, which will eventually be part of a transit-oriented development site.
+This site is located at 255 Autumn St., 240/260 Montgomery St. and will include hundreds of units of affordable housing.
 MTW funds will be used in FY2024 for predevelopment and due diligence activities.

 In FY2023 SCCHA spent \$500,000 on predevelopment and due diligence for the SureStay Hotel located at 1488 N. 1st St, San Jose.
-As part of this project SCCHA plans to spend additional MTW funds, up to \$19 Million to acquire adjacent parcels - a Denny's restaurant located at 1490 N. 1st St and a former EZ-8 Motel located at 1550 N. 1st St. SCCHA is exploring a possible purchase of an additional site, Airport Inn at 1440 N. Frist St., San Jose.
-There are not currently MTW funds committed to this site, but it is included here in case that changes in FY2024
+As part of this project SCCHA plans to spend additional MTW funds, up to \$19M to acquire adjacent parcels - a Denny's restaurant located at 1490 N. First St. and a former EZ-8 Motel located at 1550 N. 1st St. SCCHA is exploring a possible purchase of an additional site, Airport Inn at 1440 N. First St., San Jose.
+There are not currently MTW funds committed to this site, but it is included here in case that changes in FY2024.